c00/keepass2env/readme.md

     keepassPath: Personal/Docker Token
 ```

 This will try to find an entry called `Docker Token` in the folder `Personal` in the database.
 These paths are case sensitive.
-It will then store the password into the output file as `DOCKER_TOKEN=thepassworditfound`.

 ### Attributes